Differential graded categories and Deligne conjecture: Introduction

-We make a comment on it.
-The main trouble in the linear context is that the nerve of a monoid in the category $\mathscr{V}ect(k)$ is {\it not} a simplicial set.
-Here we mean the following.
-Let $M$ be a monoid in $\mathscr{V}ect(k)$.
-It is natural to define its nerve using the tensor product $\otimes_k$ instead of the direct product in the set-enriched case.
+This point can be phrased out as follows.
+Let $M$ be a monoid in $\mathscr{V}ect(\k)$.
+It is natural to define its ``nerve'' using the tensor product $\otimes_k$ instead of the direct product in the set-enriched case.
 We define

 Then $X_\ldot$ is not a simplicial set.
 The two extreme face maps are ill-defined, as there are no projections $X^{\otimes n}\to X^{\otimes(n-1)}$ along the first (corresp., the last) $n-1$ factors.
-It can be rephrased saying that the symmetric monoidal category $\mathscr{V}ect(k)$ is not cartesian-monoidal.
+The origin of the trouble is that the symmetric monoidal category $\mathscr{V}ect(\k)$ is not cartesian-monoidal.

-Then the author is realized that the Leinster monoids [Le] provide an appropriate concept for transforming the results of [KT] to the $k$-linear set-up.

-The Dwyer-Kan localization, used in loc.cit., is replaced here by (a modified version of) Drinfeld dg quotient [Dr2], and the hard result [DK, Corollary 4.7] used in [KT], is replaced by the Drinfeld's theorem [Dr2] saying that the Keller's and the Drinfeld's dg quotient give isomorphic objects in the homotopy category of dg categories.

-Here the Keller's dg quotient [Ke2], [Ke3] is used for a proof that for a pre-triangulated dg category it has the ``right homotopy type'', which seems impossible to prove directly with the Drinfeld's construction of dg quotient, and the Drinfeld's construction is used for its nice monoidal properties (which are achieved after a mild modification of it, see Section \ref{section33}), which seems impossible to prove directly with the Keller's construction.
-Then the mentioned above Drinfeld result guarantees that we have at once the both benefits.
-Drinfeld proved this result formulating a universal property of dg quotient, and proving that the both constructions fulfil this property.
+In this paper, we show how to adjust the strategy of [KT] to the $\k$-linear context by making use the Leinster monoids as substitutes of Segal monoids.